Peanut Butter Chocolate Chip Cookie Cake (with Peanut Butter Frosting)

 How should I frost my cookie cake?
 Totally up to you!
-The below recipe will allow two layers of frosting along the outside edge.
-If you prefer more, feel free to double it!
-I placed my frosting in a piping bag with an Ateco Leaf 113 piping tip to give it that ribbon effect, but if you prefer to spread it on with a spatula, that’ll be equally as delicious!
+The recipe below will allow two layers of frosting along the outside edge.
+I used an Ateco Leaf 113 piping tip to give it that ribbon effect, but if you prefer to spread it on with a spatula, that’ll be equally as delicious!

 INGREDIENTS